-Introducing Health's new column, Why Would Someone Do That?
+Introducing Health's new column, But Why?
 Here, psych experts decipher the reasons behind the most puzzling human behavior mysteries.

 It’s your worst office nightmare: You’ve stumbled through the first few hours of work thanks to three cups from the Keurig, checked to make sure that no one’s stolen your lunch, and finally wandered into the restroom to relieve yourself and take a tiny, unsanctioned break from your coworkers.